WHAT IS CSA?

 WHERE WILL THE CSA SHARES BE AVAILABLE?

-CSA shares will be available for pickup at our farm in Catskill, NY on Thursdays.
-We will also have a pick up on Wednesdays in New Paltz at The Grazery, located in the Water Street Market.
-We'll have more details regarding pick up times, etc. as we get closer to the beginning of the season!
+CSA shares will be available for pickup at our farm in Catskill, NY on Thursdays, 2pm to 7pm.
+We will also have a pick up on Wednesdays in New Paltz at Grazery, located in the Water Street Market, from 2pm to 7pm.
+We'll send CSA members more information regarding pickup protocol as we get closer to the beginning of the season!

 HOW MUCH DO CSA SHARES COST?